antrea-io/antrea/docs/antrea-network-policy.md

 of stand-alone selectors to allow traffic to workloads/ipBlocks set in the ClusterGroup.
 The first example policy contains a single rule, which drops matched traffic on a single port, to the 10.0.10.0/24 subnet specified by the `ipBlock` field.
+The second example policy contains a single rule, which drops matched traffic on TCP port 5978 to all network endpoints selected by the "test-cg-with-ip-block" ClusterGroup.
 **Note**: The order in which the egress rules are set matter, i.e. rules will be enforced in the order in which they are written.